nickmvincent/cmpt419_spring2025/assignments/project_rubric.md

 Marking scheme:

 - If you have discussed this with me before, you should earn 4 marks for this category.
-- If not, I will mark on a scale of very connected \<\> very much not connected
+- If not, I will mark on a scale of "very connected" to "very much not connected".

 **Overall artifact quality: 8 points**